greenpeace/planet4-docker-compose/README.md

       - "8000:80"
 ```

 The first number is the port number on your host, the second number is mapped to port 80 on the openresty service container.
-Now you can access the site at  [http://test.planet4.dev:8000](http://test.planet4.dev:8000) instead.
+Now you can access the site at  [https://test.planet4.dev:8000](https://test.planet4.dev:8000) instead.

 A more robust solution for hosting multiple services on port 80 is to use a reverse proxy  such as Traefik or [jwilder/openresty-proxy](https://github.com/jwilder/openresty-proxy) in a separate project, and use [Docker named networking](https://docs.docker.com/compose/networking/) features to isolate virtual networks.

+## Traefik administration interface

+Traefik comes with a simple admin interface accessible at [http://localhost:8080](http://localhost:8080).

-## performance
+## Performance

 On a 2015 Macbook Pro, with a primed cache, this stack delivers 50 concurrent connections under siege with an average response time of 0.28 seconds and near-zero load on the php-fpm backend.